sandialabs/slycat/docs/GET-Agent-File.rst

 ^^^^^^^

 The content of the file is returned in the body of the respone.
-The MIME type of the response is determined by the requested file.
+The MIME type of the response is automatically determined using the filename.

 Examples
 --------